Categories

 • Suitable for long fragment (>300 bp) detection

-• Requires FRET detection module (such as LightCycler system)
+• Requires a FRET detection module (such as a LightCycler system)

 4. Scorpion: intramolecular self-hybridization probe